Request an Assessment

 The most valuable thing an exit advisor brings to a PE mandate is not a methodology — it is a precise understanding of how institutional acquirers think, what they require to transact, and where they apply pressure.
 Andrew Bahlmann has that understanding from direct experience.
 As former CFO of WesBank South Africa, responsible for a balance sheet exceeding R114 billion, he has evaluated, structured and negotiated transactions from the buy side at institutional scale.

 That perspective shapes every DLI mandate.
 When we prepare an asset for exit, we are not guessing what a sophisticated acquirer will scrutinise — we know.
 As Board Member of Pandea Global M&A, Andrew's reach extends across an international buyer network, materially expanding competitive tension on every deal he leads.
+DLI also partners with CapEQ in the UK, providing access to British and European acquirers.

 Andrew hosts the M&A Exit Lab — Africa's leading podcast on sell-side M&A, exit readiness and PE value creation.
 Spotify Apple Podcasts YouTube